 If you’re asking yourself ‘how long does marijuana stay in your system,’ what you’re more likely wanting to know is the amount of time that it stays in your urine.
 In other words, when people ask things like ‘how to flush your system efficiently,’ what they really want to know is how to clean urine to the point where THC metabolites can no longer be detected.

 Drug testing is of course pretty standard protocol among companies all over the world.
 Most employers require that their employees undergo a test revealing the absence of drugs.
-Of course you already know this, though, since you’re here online searching for how long weed stays in your system for!
+Of course, you already know this.
+After all, you’re here online searching for how long weed stays in your system for!

 THC-COOH vs. THC: What’s the Difference?